Arcadia, Florida: Hurricane Charley and the 21st century

-After Hurricane Charley, the people in DeSoto High School were taken to the middle school nearby, where at least 75 people spent the night in the Middle School's gymnasium.
+After Hurricane Charley, the people in DeSoto High School were taken to the middle school nearby, where at least 75 people spent the night in the middle school's gymnasium.
 The hurricane caused downtown to be heavily damaged.
 The storm caused 90% of homes in DeSoto County to be damaged and 60% to be uninhabitable or destroyed.
 The National Guard was deployed to the city and started the cleanup process and enforced a strict curfew in the city.
 The people of Arcadia came together and started helping each other after the storm, from feeding people to rebuilding.
 Although during the rebuilding process, the first wave of the Great Recession began, the people of Arcadia were able to rebuild their homes and bring new homes to the city.
 Downtown Arcadia was rebuilt, but some parts of the county are still damaged from Hurricane Charley.
 About 12 years were needed to rebuild, but parts of the city and county are still damaged from it.

 In 2017, Hurricane Irma went over the city as a category 1 hurricane.
 It did not cause a huge amount of damage to the city.
 Some of the downtown area was damaged, with the Oak Park Inn taking considerable damage, and was not able to open for 4 months after the storm.
 Parts of DeSoto County were flooded, especially communities on the Peace River.
 The storm dropped 10-15 in of rain near Morgan Park on the Peace River.
 The river and its tributaries flooded roadways, homes, and parks.
 The damage extent is unknown.

 In March 2020, Arcadia declared a local state of emergency in response to the COVID-19 pandemic.
 DeSoto county has had 10,174 cases of COVID-19.

-On September 28, 2022, Hurricane Ian Made Landfall near Cayo Costa, Florida.
+On September 28, 2022, Hurricane Ian Made Landfall near Cayo Costa.
 The Hurricane struck as a strong Category 4 Hurricane, near Category 5 strength.
 The storm would go over the city of Arcadia as a Category 3 Hurricane.
 The Hurricane would cause major flooding along the Peace River, flooding homes and roads near or on the river.
 SR-72 collapsed, and buildings and homes in Arcadia would be damaged.